-Our work is based on the proposition that fair representation of Puerto Rico’s civil society leaders in the planning and implementation of disaster recovery processes and among grant and contract recipients results in sustainable economic growth, faster rebuilding, and less waste.
+Our work is based on the proposition that fair representation and participation of Puerto Rico’s local community leaders in the planning and implementation of disaster recovery processes and among grant and contract recipients results in sustainable economic growth, faster rebuilding, and less waste.
 With that in mind, we aim for a Puerto Rico disaster recovery and rebuilding process and project in which local communities are meaningfully involved and engaged in a disaster recovery and rebuilding that is effective, fair and resilient and strengthened to advocate powerfully for policies that promote Puerto Rican communities’ resiliency and fight climate change.